K-PaaS/application-platform-guide-eng/user_guide/development_platform/public_api.md

   ![7-3-2-8]<br>
   Key management for API services provided by Naver may be performed on the key issuance/management screen.<br>
-  Click (1) [Add Key] button to get the service key of [7.2.2.3.
+  Click the (1) [Add Key] button to get the service key of [7.2.2.3.
 Naver Search] API, and click (2) [Add Key] button of [7.2.2.1.
 Naver Map], [7.2.2.2.
 Naver address-to-coordinate translation] API to issue the service key.
 [7.2.2.1.
 Naver Map] and [7.2.2.2.
 Naver address-to-coordinate translation] API service can be used commonly with one key.<br>

   (1)Issuing Naver Search API Key.<br>
   Click the [Add Key] button in the Naver Search API.<br>